wagnercateb/votebem/doc/DEV_QUICK_START.md

 #### 🗄️ Database
 - **SQLite** by default - No Docker setup required
 - Database file: `db.sqlite3` (easy to delete/reset)
-- Can switch to PostgreSQL later if needed
+- Can switch to MariaDB later if needed

 #### 🔧 Development Tools
 - **Django Extensions** - Additional management commands